All About Minerals

 Groups at risk of magnesium deficiency

-About 75% of the population do not get enough magnesium from their foods to meet the RDA.
-Even so, very few people are really deficient, as it would require intake very low amounts of magnesium over a long time to have any symptoms.
+About 75% of the population do not get enough magnesium from their foods to meet the RDI, so they may be borderline deficient.
+Even so, very few people are really severely deficient in magnesium, as it would require intake of very low amounts of magnesium over a long time to have any major symptoms.

-Magnesium deficiency occurs when there is <85mg intake of magnesium per day.
+Magnesium deficiency occurs when there is less than 85mg intake of magnesium per day.

 Deficiency of magnesium can occur if the following health problems are present: